 RELATED: Government innovation country specific report - Ireland

 RELATED: Accenture Slideshare

 Accenture’s study uncovered some surprising practices of government innovation leaders:

 - Unexpected partnerships.
 Leaders are more likely to work with at least one private partner to get knowledge, guidance or information that feeds into their innovation activities.
 They also think creatively when it comes to partnerships and are ready to discuss the need to be innovative with external stakeholders, such as citizens/customers, companies, suppliers and other public agencies.

 - Diffused innovation.
-The study shows that different approaches work for different organizations.
+The study shows that different approaches work for different organisations.
 Leaders don’t limit themselves to an “Office of Innovation” or one “Director of Innovation.”
 Instead, different people oversee different parts of the innovation process.

 - Continual communications.
 Government innovation leaders stay in touch by sending regular email messages and dedicating time for discussions about innovation.

 - Creative incentives.
 The leaders demonstrate that money isn’t the only way to encourage innovation.
-They employ a range of incentives, including innovation- and ideation-related workshops with both internal and external participants, relevant training and learning for employees, and opportunities for honorary placements or fellowships inside and outside the agency.
+They employ a range of incentives, including innovation- and ideation-related workshops with both internal and external participants, relevant training and learning for employees, and opportunities for honourary placements or fellowships inside and outside the agency.

 - Dedicated spaces.
 Government innovation leaders make space—literal and metaphoric—to nurture the work of innovation.
 That may include offering coaching/mentors for innovators facing new challenges and physical space for ideation, prototyping and innovation work.